wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **Q:**&ensp;What is the place of sex in love?

 **M:**&ensp;Love is a state of beïng.
 Sex is energy.
-Love is wise; sex is blind.
+Love is wise, sex is blind.
 Once the true nature of love and sex is understood there will be no conflict or confusion.

 **Q:**&ensp;There is so much sex without love.